-While you’re on your cardio kick, incorporate more inclines to really target your thighs.
+Note: While you’re on your cardio kick, incorporate more inclines to really target your thighs.
 If you walk on a treadmill, ramp up the incline manually.
 If you walk or jog outside, find a trail with some hills.
-You’ll immediately start to feel the burn in your inner thighs and glutes; that’s because walking or jogging on an incline targets the thighs and buns more than walking on a flat surface.
+You’ll immediately start to feel the burn in your inner thighs and glutes, because the incline targets your thighs and buns more than walking on a flat surface.

-We’re going to show you exercises that target both the inner and outer thighs by using different ranges of motion.
+The exercises shown below target both the inner and outer thighs by using different ranges of motion.
 Aim to perform 8-10 reps of these exercises 3 times per week, in addition to your other workouts.
 You’ll be feeling the burn and loving your slimmed, toned thighs!

 Also called curtsy lunges, cross-behind lunges are a great lunge variation to specifically target the inner thighs.
 Click here to learn how to perform cross-behind lunges.

 Not only will this move target the thighs and hamstrings, but it also requires great core stabilization.
 Click here to learn how to perform a stability ball single leg lift and lower.